From Local Windows to Adaptive Candidates via Individualized Exploratory: Rethinking Attention for Image Super-Resolution: Methodology

-\textbf{Attention Candidates Initialization.} As described above, IEA initializes a local attention scope and progressively expands it in later blocks.
+\textbf{Attention Candidates Initialization.} As described above, IEA initializes a local attention scope in the first block, and progressively expands it in later blocks.
 A practical challenge is to ensure that every token discovers two-hop neighbors distinct from its one-hop ones.
 Following the principles of Expander Graphs, this property holds if each node has a unique neighborhood.
-To meet this requirement, we propose a Dense-Local Sparse-Global (DLSG) Initialization strategy, which performs dense attention computation within a small region while uniformly and sparsely sampling tokens from a larger area.
-As shown in Fig.\ref{fig:attention_scope_comparison}, for the distant region, given a predefined dilation factor $d$, one token is uniformly sampled from each $d \times d$ patch and added to the attention candidates.
-This design enables tokens to capture detailed local information as well as coarse global context, thereby achieving a larger initial receptive field under similar computational cost.
+To meet this requirement, we first consider to define a local attention scope centered on each token.
+Although this initialization satisfies the requirement, the attention scope of adjacent tokens overlap significantly, leading to a decrease in propagation efficiency.
+To address this issue, we propose a dilation strategy, which performs dense attention computation within a small region while uniformly and sparsely sampling tokens from a larger area.
+For the distant region, one token are uniformly sampled from each $d \times d$ patch and added to the attention candidates, where $d$ is a predefined dilation factor.
+This design enables tokens to capture detailed local information as well as coarse global context, thereby achieving a larger initial receptive field.
 The choice of $d$ will be explored in ablation studies.

+Our initialization strategy shares a superficial similarity with conventional sparse window designs in that it relies on spatial priors.
+However, unlike traditional window-based methods that treat such spatial grouping as the final attention structure, our design uses it only as a coarse starting point.
+Although this spatially driven dilation yields limited direct gains, it provides diverse initial candidates that are subsequently refined through semantics-aware propagation, forming a coarse-to-fine construction of token-adaptive attention.

-\textbf{Expansion and Sparsification.} For the subsequent blocks, we introduce Expansion and Sparsification mechanisms to progressively refine the attention candidates, as shown in Fig.\ref{fig:sparsification_expansion}.
+\textbf{Propagation and Sparsification.} For the subsequent blocks, we introduce Propagation and Sparsification mechanisms to progressively refine the attention candidates.
 Specifically, given \( Q^{l} \), \( K^{l} \in \mathbb{R}^{N \times D} \) and the initial attention candidates \( I^{l}_{\text{in}} \in \mathbb{R}^{N \times k^{l}_{in}} \), we can compute the individualized attention map \( A^{l}_{\text{cal}} \in \mathbb{R}^{N \times k^{l}_{in}} \) according to the individualized attention mechanism as in Eq.\ref{eq:individualized_attention}.
 Specifically, we first perform sparsification mechanism on \( A^{l}_{\text{cal}}\) to remove tokens with low attention scores, preserving only those strongly correlated with the query token.
 For token i, this process is achieved through the following formula: